Halbeath railway station

-Halbeath railway station served the village of Halbeath, Fife, Scotland, from 1851 to 1930 on the Dunfermline Branch.
+Halbeath railway station served the village of Halbeath, Fife, Scotland, from 1850 to 1930 on the Dunfermline Branch.

 History

-The station was opened in July 1851 by the Edinburgh and Northern Railway.
+The station was opened in Feb.
+1850 by the Edinburgh and Northern Railway.
 To the east of the level crossing was the goods yard and the signal box and on the eastbound platform was the station building.
 To the north was Halbeath Colliery, which was accessed by the Halbeath Waggonway to the east.
-The station closed on 1 January 1917 but it reopened on 1 June 1919, before closing permanently on 22 September 1930.
+The station closed on 1 January 1917 but it reopened on 1 April 1919, before closing permanently on 22 September 1930.

+In 2026 the Scottish green party stated in their manifesto that they would put forth a proposal to reopen the station to help the environment and better connect communities.